yurigabrich/microgrid-dapp/README.md

 # Microgrid Transactive Energy Management Smart Contract

 The microgrid concept stands for the integration of distributed generation (DG) of electricity in an existing mid/low voltage power grid infrastructure.
-The size fo the microgrid is measured by its power generation capacity, and it can also have other nomenclatures due to this specification, such as mini-grid or nano grid.
+The size fo the microgrid is measured by its power generation capacity, and it can also have other nomenclatures due to this specification, such as mini-grid or nanogrid.
 Independently of its size, it may operate disconnected from the main grid as well.
 Either to feed the local point of generation or nearby points of power consumption.